-Having examined historical issues, the concepts in Table I turn to current influences, the first being the patient's intention to execute a risk behaviour (Row 4).
-It applies to all risks except S-N and includes plans and seriousness of intention (Table III); one might have a well-laid plan but no intention of effecting it.
-Suicide differs from S-H and HTO because planning and preparation are more important (Table III, Rows 2.3 and 3.2 in particular).
+Having examined historical issues, the concepts in Table 1 turn to current influences, the first being the patient's intention to execute a risk behaviour (Row 4).
+It applies to all risks except S-N and includes plans and seriousness of intention (Table 3); one might have a well-laid plan but no intention of effecting it.
+Suicide differs from S-H and HTO because planning and preparation are more important (Table 3, Rows 2.3 and 3.2 in particular).
+S-H is singled out by an emphasis on current motivation (Row 3.1), the major ones being relief and a cry for help.